 As I have stated many times, it was not always that way.
 I had a demanding and urgent nature to my requests.
 To some extent, I don’t think the urgency has ever left me.
 However, I now better understand the importance of collaboration.
 In recent years, I’ve had fewer people reporting directly to me, but seemed to have more responsibility across a broader spectrum.
 I had no choice in these situations but to learn to manage the peers with whom I had no direct influence.
 I had to invest the time to speak to people who could assist and support me.
 I had to work well with people who could teach me a new business, or learn to negotiate their involvement in order to assist with the completion of one of my requests.
 I learned how to provide mutually conducive environments in which everyone could win.
 I also taught myself that it was all right to not have all the answers and to ask questions…A lot of questions.
 I learned not to hold back and to ask questions that allowed people to dig deeper, and this in turn, built mutual trust and respect.
 I learned that a team of peers who learned from each other and played off of everyone’s strengths all moved up together.

 I also learned to eliminate my negative competitive feelings.
 I used to worry whether the person with whom I was working would get the credit for work I had done.
 Would they get the next promotion?
 Could I afford to have them look better than me?
 When I finally learned that a team effort creates better quality work, we both won.
 I began to get a reputation for being a team player and that made me more favorable in the eyes of people making decisions about my next roles.
 I am not naïve enough to think that there is no competition.
 However, I no longer worry about it.
-I trust that either the right person will get the job or, more importantly, that everyone wins in the right situation.
+I trust that either the right person will get the job or, more importantly, everyone wins in the right situation.

 How do you manage the people above you?
 This is a foreign concept to many people.
 I have learned that we need to learn to communicate up effectively.
 If you are given feedback, you have the right to ask for examples.
 If you are told to do something faster or better, you must ask how and why.
 A healthy and respectful dialogue will build the relationship and make both of you stronger.
 If you do not understand specific instructions, you should clarify and confirm.
-It may bother some managers to have to go into more details, but it is much better to invest the time up front than waste energy doing it all over again due to some initial miscommunication resulting in the job being done wrong.
+It may bother some managers to have to go into more detail, but it is much better to invest the time upfront than waste energy doing it all over again due to some initial miscommunication resulting in the job being done wrong.
 The confidence you possess when speaking to people you manage should not go away just because the bigwig is in the room.
 Nothing should change.
 We are all working towards the same company goal of making our business better.

-We should seek to maintain strong conviction in our voice and avoid holding back points we feel need to be said.
+We should seek to maintain a strong conviction in our voice and avoid holding back points we feel need to be said.
 If we prepare and use facts to state our points, we should be confident in what we are discussing, as this discussion may create opinions and create a debate that is needed.
 If you are not strong enough to state your opinion, then all sides of the argument are not exhibited and additional facts are left off to the side.
 If your leader disagrees with your points, this is fine since at least then the entire story is on the table.
 When this occurs, you should professionally ask questions as to why the leader may not agree with you if you feel you have stated all the appropriate facts.
 Finish your thoughts with confidence.
 Even if cut off, you can professionally interject when you feel it is appropriate, or ask to finish your thoughts.
 I am not asking for everyone to speak over their managers, but I have found if you have done the legwork and preparation, including building a solid relationship foundation, this type of communication is acceptable, and even encouraged, as everyone is striving to achieve the company goals.